CreativelyStupid/canvos-classic/README.md

 - this is the old version of canvos canvos that simply drew a hecc ton of rectangles.

-- this is no longer supported, and there is no guide.

-- this should not be to hard to figure out as we have a guide for the new canvos that also is similar in some ways.
+- how to install:

+ - download and extract the zip file

+ - install node.js at https://nodejs.org/en/

+ - go to the directory of canvos classic in your terminal of choice and type `node server.js`

+ - in a web browser, go to localhost/index.html and enter fullscreen (usually by pressing F11 or the corresponding key to your OS/browser)

+ - enjoy your nonfunctional canvos

 - i actually wasn't part of the process of creating this so i literally just uploaded an extracted zip no one had touched in months

-find the new canvos at https://github.com/creatively-stupid/canvos
+find canvos v2 at https://github.com/creatively-stupid/canvos
+find canvos v3 at https://github.com/creatively-stupid/canvos-3